 - Global political uncertainties

 The average liquid sales price increased from $48.23 per barrel in 2005 to $91.0 in 2008 before declining to $57.9 in 2009 as the world faced one of the worse economic downturns in recent decades.
 The global economy recovered in 2010 pushing prices to $74.0 for the year.
 Oil prices rose sharply in 2011 to $101 mainly because of a shut down of Libyan production and unrest in other OPEC countries.
-Prices remained around this level in 2012 as well.
-Growing demand from emerging countries should keep the average realized prices for crude oil and natural gas liquids increasing for the foreseeable future.
+Prices remained around $100 level in 2012 and 2013 as well.
+We believe that growing demand from emerging countries would continue to push oil prices higher.

 Trefis considered the following factors for its forecast